Denmark Is Killing Tesla and Other Electric Cars

 You meant to say 'great' cars with 'some' quality problems.
 Autocorrect can be a bitch...

+Even so, nuclear and even coal are still cleaner than powering your car by gasoline.
+You might find it interesting to crunch the numbers yourself sometime if you don't believe me... electric engines are very efficient, and a coal power plant can produce a lot more power per pound of carbon than a car engine can.

+Funny how much owners consistantly rate their "shit cars" incredibly highly.
+Including even in your link trying to argue that they're shit cars

 Can someone give us the full story?
-(Score:2)
+(Score:3)

 Why were the subsidies removed?

-Note: Correction: The car's value up to ~$16K is taxed 105%, the value above that is taxed 150%.